dhis2/climate-tools/docs/org-units/download-maps-app.md

 ---
-title: Exporting organization unit geometries
-short_title: Export org unit geometries
+title: Download org units from DHIS2 Maps
+short_title: Download from DHIS2 Maps
 ---

-To aggregate climate, weather and environmental data to organization units we need to have the geometries (polygons or points).
-Org units geometries can be downloaded in the DHIS2 Maps app, or through the DHIS2 Web API.

-## DHIS2 Maps

-Org units can easily be downloaded from DHIS2 Maps:
+Organization units can easily be downloaded in GeoJSON format from DHIS2 Maps:

 1. Open DHIS2 Maps
 2. Add a new Org units layer